Singles tournaments — how it works (with examples)

 This page is a visual reference for singles knockouts on SixBagel.
 The draw and match cards below use made-up names and scores — they are not saved anywhere.
 Use the steps here when you join a real event.

-On a live tournament page, official monthly events include a collapsible Tournament rules & scoring with the same policies as below (pool play, deadlines, ladder penalties).
+On a live tournament page, official monthly events include a collapsible Tournament rules & scoring with the same policies as below (draw sizes, round deadlines, ladder penalties).
 Any tournament that has matches also shows Help: entering scores next to the schedule.
-Casual or host-run events may skip pool play; draw layout and score entry work the same way.
+Casual or host-run events may use different rules; draw layout and score entry work the same way.

 What the example draw shows